← Blog

 Your document content is never in analytics by default.
 The analytics system actively strips document-related properties—words, synonyms, original text—from every event before sending. our internal session replay telemetry mask the actual text you’re writing with asterisks—we can’t read your writing even if we wanted to.
 (There is an optional “Share document analytics” setting, off by default, that removes this masking if you want to help us debug editor-specific issues.
 You have to explicitly opt in.)

-Note that this is separate from AI features.
-Again, obviously if you use those, your text is sent directly to your chosen AI provider, subject to their Terms of Service and Privacy Policy.
+This is separate from AI features.
+Again, if you use those, your text is sent directly to your chosen AI provider, subject to their Terms of Service and Privacy Policy.

 We tell you when we can’t see your data